 spacer element

 The original source material playfully pulls from diverse and unrestrained sources.
-It is intentionally degraded, expanded and blurred, creating the softness in these spaces.
+It is intentionally degraded, expanded and blurred.
 In the end, the images are about loneliness and isolation as the inhabitants move through wide empty worlds.
+4” by 6” archival inkjet prints, limited edition of 10.

 spacer element